dmbarbour/Sirea/README.md

 Demand monitors have a severe weakness: a large set of demands will tend to be much less stable than any of the contributing signals.
 This is because an update to any constituent signal will require an update to the monitored signal.
 A suggested practice for demand monitors is to use many fine-grained demand monitors, one for each role or responsibility.
 Also, if possible, favor variations of demand monitors that narrow the set of responses (e.g. the activity monitor or a k-maximum monitor).

+### State

+### Windowed History

+### Pluggable Overlay Networks

 ### Sensors

 Sensors include user input devices - mouse, keyboard, joystick, accelerometers, microphones.
 Sensors include video, cameras, lidar, radar, sonar.
 There are sensors to detect touch, vibration, capacitance, chemicals, motions, magnetic fields.
 There are sensors to track locations, temperatures, doors.
 There are sensors for emotional state and brainwaves.
 There are many sensors, esoteric and otherwise, and many more are developed every year.

 RDP is a reactive paradigm, so it is easy to integrate sensors with RDP programs - no need for awkward callbacks, polling, or event loops.
 Just query a behavior that provides access to the sensor.
 Of course, someone must first develop adapters between Sirea and the given sensor - which very well might involve callbacks, polling, or per-sensor event loops.

 The developers of sensor adapters must decide how to represent sensor outputs as time-varying values in Sirea.

 Many sensors (mouse, keyboard, joystick, video) are obvious in their adaptations.
 They already represent useful, time-varying world states.
 Others sensors, such as microphones, are somewhat less so.
 For example, a microphone might present sound information as a time-varying voltage or pressure, but instantaneous pressure isn't very useful information for understanding sounds.
-(Also, while Sirea is efficient, it isn't suitable for signals that vary at 44kHz.)
-An effective representation for sound might instead be a representation of estimated intensities for different frequencies, presented at a much lower frequency (perhaps 200 Hz).
+(Also, while Sirea is efficient, it would be pointlessly wasteful to process sound as a pressure signal updating at 44kHz.)
+An effective and efficient representation for sound might instead be a vector of estimated intensities for different frequencies, presented at a much lower frequency (perhaps 220 Hz).

-Signals in RDP cannot directly represent instantenous events.
+Signals in RDP cannot directly represent instantaneous events.
 However, event-sensors can be effectively adapted in at least two ways: short-term memory or framing.
 For short-term memory, new events are stored, and old events are removed (or archived), and the RDP behavior continuously observes the intermediate state.
 If events are very high frequency, that state could be choked for performance, which essentially leads to the framing technique: events accumulate into frames, and the next frame is being accumulated while the current one is displayed.
 Choosing a frame-rate will involve an efficiency vs. latency tradeoff.
 (Both of these designs involve coupling with state resources.)

 Active sensors - such as radar, lidar, sonar - should generally be activated based on demand signals.
 Discontinuous or event-controlled sensors - such as cameras - require a more sophisticated adaptation.
 For cameras, one might offer some ability to statefully "schedule" an activation (which would be quite useful if orchestrating many cameras).

 Sirea will not begin its life with a large library sensors, just a few basics (mouse, keyboard, joystick).
 This is an area where developers will be able to easily contribute useful new packages.

+### Actuators

+By actuators, I broadly mean output devices - graphics, sound, printers, haptics, robotics, weaponry.

+RDP is able to influence an actuator by a *set* of concurrent demand signals.
+When adapting actuators to RDP, developers are forced to face the issue of concurrent influence very early in design.
+(Though, this can be countered in Sirea using the *Agent Resource* idiom described later.)

 ### State

+Reactive Demand Programming would be incomplete without a state model.
+(Literally.
+Without state, RDP would not be Turing complete.)
+State is always an external resource.
+Consequently, orthogonal persistence is trivial for RDP (and Sirea implements it).

+Schema changes can still be a challenge, though can be addressed by introducing an agent behavior to translate or synchronize between schemas.

+, and avoids many upgrade issues (though developers will still need to handle schem

+which offers some nice advantages.
+For example, orthogonal persistence is trivial in RDP (and is implemented for Sirea).

+### Resource Discovery

 ### Resource Management

-The *set* based processing is the foundation of RDP's declarative properties:

- their activity and state is influenced by *sets* of active demand signals.
-In general, resources may be concurrently accessed and thus be influenced by more than one signal.
-Resource management in RDP is generally trivial: most resources can return to a rest state when there is no demand.
-A webcam, for example, will typically power down while there is no demand for the video signal.
-(Some resources can even enter rest state while there is active demand, so long as it's stable.)

-Processing demand signals as *sets* at a given instant - i.e. such that ordering, replication, and history of signals has no additional effect on the resource - is the foundation for RDP's declarative properties (spatial commutativity and idempotence).

-Most reactive paradigms focus on composing "information" signals, without providing clear understanding or control of how those signals were acquired.
-It's easy in FRP to observe the mouse, but very difficult in FRP to express that a webcam should be powered on only while you actively *need* its video signal.

-; it is trivial to ensure that a webcam is powered only while there is demand for its signal.
-And RDP is designed for object capability security, thus demands are implicitly *authoritative* requests.

-In general, resources in RDP are shared.
-When a behavior that accesses a resource is shared (even indirectly), it is possible the resource will receive concurrent input signals representing queries or commands (collectively, 'demands') on the resource.
-Concurrent sharing of resources is much safer with declarative effects than with imperative effects. (*Note:* If exclusive control is necessary despite that advantage, a resource can be indirectly accessed via a controlling agent.)

-Resources may be discovered or introduced to a system at runtime.
-Some resources may be queried

-This is modeled by querying a resource whose output is a set of dynamic behaviors and metadata.
-Any such resource can be called a registry.

- e.g. by computing a unique name for a file in a filesystem.
-Discovery and reset idioms can be used to simulate creation and destruction of resources.

 generally include sensors, actuators, and state.
 User input devices such as mouse, keyboard, monitor, microphone, speakers, joystick, touchscreen, etc. are all resources.
 Services provide indirect access to composite resources, and may usefully be treated as resources.